simeononsecurity/simeononsecurity.ch/content/articles/ten-essential-internet-safety-tips-for-everyone/index.en.md

 #### The Risks of Being Online

 Every time you go online, there is a risk of falling victim to online scams, data breaches, or other cyber threats.
 Some of the risks include **downloading malicious software unknowingly, giving away your personal details to hackers, engaging with fraudulent websites**, and more.
-Unfortunately, the risks are not limited to adults; [**children are also vulnerable to online predators and cyberbullying**](https://simeononsecurity.com/articles/cyberbullying-a-parents-guid-to-keeping-kids-safe-online/).
+Unfortunately, the risks aren't limited to adults; [**children are also vulnerable to online predators and cyberbullying**](https://simeononsecurity.com/articles/cyberbullying-a-parents-guid-to-keeping-kids-safe-online/).
 Therefore, it has become crucial to know how to protect yourself and your loved ones while using online services.

 One way to protect yourself from online scams is to be cautious when opening **emails from unknown senders**.
 These emails may contain phishing links that can steal your personal information.
 It is also important to be careful when downloading software from the internet.
 Some software may contain malware that can damage your device or steal your data.